 A whole chicken (cut in half) will take approx 5-7 minutes of searing per side, plus 45-50 minutes of indirect heat for a total of about an hour.

-The best way to tell when it’s done is with a probe thermometer (affiliate).
-There’s no way to truly tell if it is done unless you check with a thermometer, and you don’t want to be slicing into your chicken just to see if it’s done.
+The best way to tell when it's done is with a meat thermometer.
+There's no way to truly tell if it is done unless you check with a thermometer, and you don't want to be slicing into your chicken just to see if it's done.

 Key Temps / What Temperature to BBQ Chicken